github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ## Prioritizing {% data variables.product.prodname_dependabot_alerts %}

-{% data variables.product.company_short %} helps you prioritize fixing {% data variables.product.prodname_dependabot_alerts %}. {% ifversion dependabot-most-important-sort-option %} By default, {% data variables.product.prodname_dependabot_alerts %} are sorted by importance.
+{% data variables.product.company_short %} helps you prioritize fixing {% data variables.product.prodname_dependabot_alerts %}.
+By default, {% data variables.product.prodname_dependabot_alerts %} are sorted by importance.
 The "Most important" sort order helps you prioritize which {% data variables.product.prodname_dependabot_alerts %} to focus on first.
 Alerts are ranked based on their potential impact, actionability, and relevance.
 Our prioritization calculation is constantly being improved and includes factors like CVSS score, dependency scope, and whether vulnerable function calls are found for the alert.
 {% ifversion dependabot-auto-triage-rules %}
 You can also use {% data variables.dependabot.auto_triage_rules %} to prioritize {% data variables.product.prodname_dependabot_alerts %}.
 For more information, see “[AUTOTITLE](/code-security/dependabot/dependabot-auto-triage-rules/about-dependabot-auto-triage-rules).”
 {% endif %}

 {% data reusables.dependabot.dependabot-alerts-filters %}

-In addition to the filters available via the search bar, you can sort and filter {% data variables.product.prodname_dependabot_alerts %} using the dropdown menus at the top of the alert list. {% ifversion dependabot-filter-label-security-advisory %}Alternatively, to filter by label, click a label assigned to an alert to automatically apply that filter to the alert list.{% endif %}
+In addition to the filters available via the search bar, you can sort and filter {% data variables.product.prodname_dependabot_alerts %} using the dropdown menus at the top of the alert list.
+Alternatively, to filter by label, click a label assigned to an alert to automatically apply that filter to the alert list.

 The search bar also allows for full text searching of alerts and related security advisories.
 You can search for part of a security advisory name or description to return the alerts in your repository that relate to that security advisory.
 For example, searching for `yaml.load() API could execute arbitrary code` will return {% data variables.product.prodname_dependabot_alerts %} linked to "[PyYAML insecurely deserializes YAML strings leading to arbitrary code execution](https://github.com/advisories/GHSA-rprw-h62v-c2w7)" as the search string appears in the advisory description.

-{% endif %}

 ![Screenshot of the filter and sort menus in the {% data variables.product.prodname_dependabot_alerts %} tab.](/assets/images/help/graphs/dependabot-alerts-filters-checkbox.png)